truenas/documentation/content/SCALE/SystemSettings/ScaleShell.md

 ## Experimental CLI

-The experimental SCALE command-line interface (CLI) lets you configure SCALE features directly.
+The experimental SCALE command-line interface (CLI) lets you directly configure SCALE features.

 {{< hint danger >}}
 SCALE CLI is experimental and still in active development.